nelc/cursor-app-factory/DEPLOY_PROMPT.md

 After pushing, tell me:
 - Where to watch the deployment progress (GitHub Actions URL)
+- That the first run will fail and I need to contact platform team
+- How to contact platform team for deployment enablement
+- How to re-run the workflow after platform team enables it
-- How long it will take (~10 minutes)
+- How long successful deployment will take (~10 minutes)
 - How to get my app's public URL when deployment finishes

 IMPORTANT REMINDERS:
 - Do NOT modify the downloaded workflow file
-- Do NOT ask me to add any GitHub secrets (already configured at org level)
 - Do NOT create a custom workflow file
 - The workflow file must be used exactly as downloaded

+After pushing to GitHub:
+- The workflow will initially FAIL (this is expected)
+- Contact the platform team: "Please enable deployment for [REPO-NAME]"
+- Platform team will run one command (takes 5 seconds)
+- Then re-run the workflow from GitHub Actions
+- Deployment will succeed!

 Please execute these steps one by one and confirm each step before moving to the next.
 ```